hsirigina/HackTX/DEMO_SCRIPT.md

 - Real-time wear patterns
 - Optimal pit window recommendations

-*Show tire degradation percentage updating live*

-**"See this degradation percentage?
-It's calculating in real-time based on the tire model, track temperature, and driving style.
-When degradation hits critical levels, the agent triggers an alert."**

 ### 2. **Lap Time Agent** (Click to open)
 **"The Lap Time Agent analyzes your pace:**
 - Current lap time vs. average
 - Sector-by-sector performance
 - Trend analysis (improving or degrading)
 - Comparison against competitors

-**"Notice it's tracking whether you're getting faster or slower - crucial for knowing if your tires are falling off a cliff."**

 ### 3. **Position Agent** (Click to open)
 **"The Position Agent is your tactical radar:**